pulumi/foundational-training/module-03-stacks-and-programs/slides.md

 # Stack Outputs/References: Best Practices

-**Do** share only what you _know_ is actually consumed downstream.
-(Limit fan-out.)
+**Do** share only what you _know_ is actually consumed downstream (limit fan-out)

 **Don't** add outputs "just in case".
 It's code and therefore is malleable.
-Submit a PR if a change is needed.
+Submit a PR if a change is needed

 This means:

 - Remove stack outputs when they are (definitively) no longer needed (code as documentation!)

 **Note:** Nuances apply if your organization is enormous where you can't possibly know all downstream consumers.
-In this case, be much more careful about breaking changes.
+In this case, be much more careful about breaking changes

 ---

 # Stack Outputs/References: Best Practices

 **Do not** share entire resources.
-Unnecessary performance hit and churn on values.
+Unnecessary performance hit and churn on values

 ```typescript
 // Do not do this: